trimstray/htrace.sh/README.md

 It is useful for:

 - redirects analysis, eg. to eliminate redirect loops
-- check properly web servers/reverse proxies configuration
+- checking properly web servers/reverse proxies configuration
+- checking headers for each query

 ## How To Use